iterative/dvc.org/public/static/docs/command-reference/get.md

-Note that the `model.pkl` file doesn't actually exist in the [root directory](https://github.com/iterative/example-get-started/tree/master/) of the external Git repository.
+Note that the `model.pkl` file doesn't actually exist in the [root directory](https://github.com/iterative/example-get-started/tree/master/) of the external Git repo.
 Instead, the corresponding DVC-file [train.dvc](https://github.com/iterative/example-get-started/blob/master/train.dvc) is found, that specifies `model.pkl` in its outputs (`outs`).
 DVC then [pulls](/doc/command-reference/pull) the file from the default